zoom/Rivet-Server-Sample/README.md

 The [Zoom Rivet SDK](https://developers.zoom.us/docs/rivet/javascript/) is a framework that accelerates server-side app development for Zoom's developer products.
 Compatible with JavaScript and TypeScript, this comprehensive tool enables developers to create integrations more quickly and spend more time on core business logic.

-Use of Zoom Rivet SDK is subject to our [Terms of Use](https://www.zoom.com/en/trust/terms/).
+Use of this Sample App is subject to our [Terms of Use](https://www.zoom.com/en/trust/terms/).

 ## Installation